with so many other aspects of life in New Orleans, Hurricane Katrina totally

 Irrigation, piping, electrical and sanitation facilities were all destroyed by

-of this mess, the Bayou District Foundation leadership saw an opportunity.
+of this mess, the Bayou District Foundation leadership looked at the East Lake model and its applicability to City Park golf.
 What

 if City Park could combine a portion its disaster relief funds with private

 dollars provided by Bayou District Foundation and create a world class public